sergueik/puppetmaster_vagrant/modules/custom_command/README.md

 This module is a Powershell script designed
 The script is simply a [wrapper for `schtasks.exe` utility](http://stackoverflow.com/questions/18387920/get-scheduledtask-in-powershell-on-windows-server-2003).
 It was originally designed for and tested against Windows 7 guest as a quick solution for installing legacy applications which lack a console (silent) installer (even if the desktop access is required for an innocent progress bar).

-With Windows Server 2012,Windows 8 and later [Scheduled Tasks]( https://technet.microsoft.com/en-us/library/jj649808%28v=wps.630%29.aspx) powershell cmdlets have been introduced.
+With Windows Server 2008 R2, 2012, Windows 8 and later a collection of
+[Scheduled Tasks]( https://technet.microsoft.com/en-us/library/jj649808%28v=wps.630%29.aspx)
+powershell cmdlets have been introduced.